mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 **JAX Process/Controller**

 A **JAX process** (or sometimes called a **controller**) is a Python process running the JAX program.
 There is exactly one JAX process per host.
-This process is responsible for:

-- Executing the training loop

-- Managing all local devices

-- Communicating with other JAX processes over the network for synchronization
+This process is responsible for executing the training loop, managing all local devices, and communicating with other JAX processes over the network for synchronization

 JAX uses **Single Program Multiple Data (SPMD)** across these processes.